 - Thrifty’s – local market with a great selection of hot and cold, ready made to-go food options

-The verdant Cowichan Valley is known for being one of the top wine destinations in BC and has some truly incredible vineyards.
-If you’re staying at Cowichan Valley Wine Country Retreat and you’re looking for a great local beach to enjoy or if you’re at Beachside Living at Cherry Point or Beachside Cottage on Saanich Inlet and want a change of scenery, we got you!
+The verdant Cowichan Valley is known for being one of the top wine destinations in BC and has some truly incredible vineyards and if you’re looking for a great local beach to enjoy, we got you!

 Cherry Point: This beautiful little beach on the edge of the valley is one of the best places for a great beach day.
 With a long strip of pebble and sand shore to explore, plenty of driftwood to lean against and picnic tables if you prefer, this super sunny spot is a great way to soak up the spring sunshine and listen to the wind rustling through the trees.
 If you bring binoculars, you can have a look for marine birds and mammals that are known to frequent the area.